 Trinity 18 Kit

-We have four two channel versions of the Marshall 18 watt amps that you might want to consider – the sIII, Plexi, TMB and the v6.
+We have four two channel versions of the Marshall 18 watt amps that you might want to consider – the sIII, Custom Plexi, Plexi MkII and TMB.
 All 18 watt amps incorporate Treble, Midrange, Bass, Gain [volume] and Volume [master volume].
 The second channel (Normal Channel) has Tone and Volume controls.

 The sIII is a medium gain amp and is voiced to do the early plexi/JTM45 sound very nicely.
 The range of tone is from spanky clean to Marshall grind.
 You can get a great Clapton Bluesbreaker sound and Hendrix as well.
 This amp can handle Blues-Rock, Country & Reggae.
 The Second channel (Normal Channel) is same configuration as the Tremolo channel from the original 18 watt design but without Tremolo.